AshmitaRoy/aschmut/index.md

 <br>
 ![happy](happy.png)

 <span style="color: MEDIUMSLATEBLUE;"> <b> He doesn't look a day over 21 but you can see the striking resemblance to Antoni Porowski, and, if you focus your third eye hard enough you can actually glimpse some of Vidyut Jammwal's abs in him too.
-He might be sniffing a droplet of Skippy Peanut Butter for breakfast but he is al actually glimpse some of Vidyut Jammwal's abs in him too.
-He might be sniffing a droplet of Skippy Peanut Butter for breakfast but he is al  actually glimpse some of Vidyut Jammwal's abs in him too.
-He might be sniffing a droplet of Skippy Peanut Butter for breakfast but he is al  actually glimpse some of Vidyut Jammwal's abs in him too.
-He might be sniffing a droplet of Skippy Peanut Butter for breakfast but he is al  actually glimpse some of Vidyut Jammwal's abs in him too.
-He might be sniffing a droplet of Skippy Peanut Butter for breakfast but he is al  </b> </span>
+From being the mediator of inane jhogras, to patiently listening to my rambly long Instagram-aided distracted MAX stories, from being the favourite Jamai Manush (ugh they're basically about to disown me) to making terrible puns about ALL of my Ola drivers, from being a great patient but sympathetic venting outlet to being super creative in his culinary and artistic exploits, from remembering the tinist details to having the weirdest,cutest, flirtiest, funniest relationship with his first girlfriend; he's one of the best souls I have ever known.
+And this isn't 2020 woke tadpole talking, even 11th grade tewshun-scrinshut-Aschmut knew that this person was like no other. </b> </span>

 <br>
 <h3 style="background-color: PALETURQUOISE"> What is Prithvi?
 Who is Prithvi?
 Why is Prithvi? </h3>